 Getting from the Siargao Airport to General Luna or nearby Cloud 9 area

 The best way to arrange transport in advance is through your hotel or where you are staying.
-Our Airbnb host arranged our transportation from the airport.
+Our Vrbo host arranged our transportation from the airport.
 Having the accommodation book your ride is also helpful because then the driver knows exactly where to go.
-Shared Shuttle van from Siargao airport to General Luna Area should be about 300PHP.
+A shared shuttle van from Siargao Airport to General Luna Area should be about 300PHP.

 Alternatively, you can just walk out of the airport and find a van driver.
 The price should still be just 300PHP, but just be sure you can tell the driver where you want to be dropped off.

 - Time: 45 minutes

 It is possible to rent a motorbike at the airport.
 However, for most with luggage, this isn’t the best option.
 This will save the cost of a ride from the airport and back if you are traveling light.

 The downside is the motorbike rentals are a bit more here at around 500php per day compared to 350-400php per day if rented in General Luna – so if you are staying for anything more than a few days, it’s not really worth it, just take the van.

 The island is pretty big, and many of the attractions are spread out, so you will need transport to make the most of your trip.
 Most tourists opt for a motorbike or scooter, which gives a lot of freedom for cheap.